Treeway7/3DSModdingEngineersHandbook/content/docs/Appendix/Using The Terminal.md

 {{< hint warning >}}

-Some of these commands are different in Windows Command Prompt.
+On Windows, some of these commands are different in the Command Prompt.
+Make sure to use Powershell instead.

-On Windows Powershell, these commands are *aliases* that correspond to longer Powershell commands, such as `Get-ChildItem` and `Set-Location`.
+In Windows Powershell, these commands are *aliases* that correspond to longer Powershell commands, such as `Get-ChildItem` and `Set-Location`.

 {{< /hint >}}